Sflashy/crawler/README.md

 # Supported Websites
 cyberdrop.me
 imgur.com
+4chan.org

 # How to Use
-just enter a supported website album link and click download
+just enter a supported website link and click download